andrewschmidgit/aeg-subscriber-example/README.md

 For some reason, there's no SDK for doing this, so I had to roll it semi-manually.

-> NOTE: You cannot use Bun.
-Bun (<=1.0.36) doesn't implement `node:crypto`, and there's a sub-dependency that breaks without it.

 ## Setup
 Azure has different ways to deliver events, but we're specifically using the Event Grid.